Let our product defect attorney from Houston, Tx help you handle your case against a product with defects.

 Receipt and Warranty Card

-Another item that you should save and not throw away is the receipt and warranty card for the product.
+Another item you should save and not throw away is the receipt and warranty card for the product.
 Any proof of what product you purchased, where it was purchased, and when it was purchased would be helpful to the case.

 Step #3: Do Not Post on Social Media